Skip to Content

 Path below Brévent

 We passed rock climbers hanging from the cliffs and walked the open, winding trail under the whirr of the cable car going up and down.
-At the bottom station of Plan Praz we found an open grassy area where brightly coloured paragliders were taking off and sat for a while with our boots off on the café terrace to soak up the sunshine.
+At the bottom station of Plan Praz we found an open grassy area where brightly coloured paragliders were taking off.
+It was a relief to take off our boots for a while and sit on the café terrace, soaking up the sunshine.

 Refuge la Flégère above Chamonix